catenax-ng/product-traceability-foss-backend/docs/INSTALLATION.md

   * `SPRING_DATASOURCE_PASSWORD` - with value `docker` [see docker-compose file](../docker/docker-compose.yml)
   * `KEYCLOAK_OAUTH2_CLIENT_ID` - with Keycloak client registration id specific value
   * `KEYCLOAK_OAUTH2_CLIENT_SECRET` - with Keycloak client registration secret specific value
+  * `MAILSERVER_HOST` - with host for the email server of your choice
+  * `MAILSERVER_PORT` - with port for the email server of your choice
+  * `MAILSERVER_USERNAME` - with username for the email server of your choice
   * `MAILSERVER_PASSWORD` - with password for the email server of your choice
   * `SPRING_PROFILES_ACTIVE` - with profile to be picked when starting the service.
 One of `[dev|int]`.
 * Start the service by invoking following command in project root directory `./gradlew bootRun`